dnsimple/dnsimple-support/content/articles/multi-factor-authentication.markdown

 ## Enabling multi-factor authentication {#enable}

+DNSimple supports multi-factor authentication using the following methods as a second verification step:
+- Time-based one-time passwords
+- WebAuthn-compatible security keys

-You can enable multi-factor authentication from your user page, either by linking an [authenticator application](#authenticator) or a [security key](#security-keys) that is compatible with [WebAuthn](https://webauthn.guide/) to your user profile.
+You can enable multi-factor authentication from your user page, either by linking a [one-time password authenticator application](#authenticator) or a [security key](#security-keys) that is compatible with [WebAuthn](https://webauthn.guide/) to your user profile.

-Before proceeding, make sure to install an authenticator application if you will be using it for multi-factor authentication, as you'll need it to generate a verification code to complete the setup.
+Before proceeding, make sure to install a one-time password authenticator application if you will be using one-time passwords for multi-factor authentication, as you'll need it to generate a verification code to complete the setup.
 Or, if you will be using a security key, please have it on-hand in order to complete the security key registration.

 When you enable multi-factor authentication for your user profile, you'll be logged out of all currently logged-in devices.

 <div class="section-steps" markdown="1">
-##### To enable multi-factor authentication using an authenticator application
+##### To enable multi-factor authentication with one-time passwords

 1. Log in to DNSimple with your user credentials.
 1. Go to your [user page](https://dnsimple.com/user) by selecting the <label>User Settings</label> link under your user menu.